sharedRDM/invenioRDM-mug/README.md

 docker compose -f demo-compose.yml up -d
 ```

+Once running, visit https://127.0.0.1 in your browser.

+**Note**: The server is using a self-signed SSL certificate, so your browser
+will issue a warning that you will have to by-pass.

 ## Initialization

 To set up your database, indexes, and related components, follow these steps.